-What gets preserved, or fails to get preserved, in the next decade will shape the campus for the next century.
+We advocated preservation and adaptive reuse of KU's oldest surviving structure, the What gets preserved, or fails to get preserved, in the next decade will shape the campus for the next century.

 Tax-deductible contributions may be made in our name to the KU Endowment Association, P.O.
 Box 928, Lawrence, KS.
 66044-0928.
 New members receive a complimentary copy of "Historic Mount Oread," with its photos and histories of KU landmarks.
 You'll also be invited to our spring and fall meetings at KU.
 Please Join Now!